-Looking for a fun way to use up your extra yarn?
-This wreath using yarn scraps from crocheting and the clover pom pom maker will get the job done!
+Are you looking for a fun way to use up your extra yarn?
+This wreath using yarn scraps from crocheting and the clover pom maker will get the job done!
+Read on down to find the easy yarn pom-pom wreath tutorial!

 How to make Yarn Pom Poms for your wreath